slatedocs/slate/source/index.html.md

-asin | String (optional) | The product ASIN to search for upc | String (optional) | The product UPC/ISBN/EAN to search for marketplace_id | String (optional) | The product marketplace_id (ex: eBay Item ID) to search for
+asin | String (optional) | The product ASIN to search for upc | String (optional) | The product UPC/ISBN/EAN to search for marketplace_id | String (optional) | The product marketplace_id (ex: eBay Item ID) to search for created_at_start | String (optional) | Returns products that were created after the specified date Example: 2015-01-01T00:00:00 created_at_end | String (optional) | Returns products that were created before the specified date Example: 2015-01-30T00:00:00 updated_at_start | String (optional) | Returns products that were upated after the specified date Example: 2015-01-01T00:00:00 updated_at_end | String (optional) | Returns products that were updated before the specified date Example: 2015-01-01T00:00:00 tag | String (optional) | Returns products that have this tag.
+NOTE: Use this to search for products that have just one tag. tags_array | String (optional) | Returns products that have exactly the specified tags.
+NOTE: Use this to search for products that have multiple tags.
+Ex: tags_array[]=A&tags_array[]=B

 ```shell
 # With shell, you can just pass the correct header with each request